shadow-robot/sr_teleop_devices/README.md

 ```bash
 sudo ./evtest
 ```
-You can then use umock dev to [record and replay input devices](https://github.com/martinpitt/umockdev#record-and-replay-input-devices).
+You can then use umock dev to [record and replay input devices](https://github.com/martinpitt/umockdev#record-and-replay-input-devices) such as the pedal.

 ## CI Statuses